 This blog post is a very comprehensive guide to smartphone photography.
 Unlike most posts and courses, this one features photos taken with an Android phone.
 Most courses usually are done with iPhones because it tends to be more popular.
 However, there are just as many Android smartphone users as there are iPhone users.
 This post shows that no matter what device you have, taking beautiful, interesting, and print worthy images can be done from any smartphone.

 This is a quick class on SkillShare that you can watch in 15 minutes.
-(Remember you can sign up for a Premium SkillShare membership and start with 2 months free to try it out – the premium membership always includes an unlimited number of classes.)
+(Remember you can sign up for a Premium SkillShare membership and start with a FREE trial to try it out – the premium membership always includes an unlimited number of classes.)
 It’s a great course created by a family photography from Barcelona.
 He provides great tips to learn small tips on how to capture better photos of your family using your smartphone.
 He doesn’t get technical with smartphone tips, but he does teach you better composition and ideas for shots.
 His class is worth the 15 minute watch to get some easy ideas for capturing better photos with your phone.

 And now it’s time to get started with the tutorials I’ve recommended.
 Like I mentioned above, these are tutorials that I’ve read and watched to improve my smartphone photography.
 It’s helped me to develop a quick eye to look for better shots, better lighting, and how to find unique ways to capture memories using my smartphone.